bitmonst3r/Plant_Water_System/README.md

 # Plant Watering System

 ## Project Description
-A plant watering system built with an Arduino and Arduino Programming
+A plant watering system built with an Arduino and C++

 ## Components
 ![Components-Screenshot](img/Components.jpg)